The Food Wife: Cultural references

-In addition to the foodie culture, "The Food Wife" parodies the video game industry and references games such as God of War, Assassin's Creed, Half-Life, BioShock, Call of Duty, Dig Dug, Driver: San Francisco, Halo, Lego Harry Potter: Years 1–4, Lego Star Wars, Medal of Honor, Madden NFL, Q*bert, Resident Evil: Revelations, Shaun White Snowboarding, and Rayman Origins.
+In addition to the foodie culture, "The Food Wife" parodies the video game industry and references games such as God of War, Grand Theft Auto, Assassin's Creed, Half-Life, BioShock, Call of Duty, Dig Dug, Driver: San Francisco, Halo, Lego Harry Potter: Years 1–4, Lego Star Wars, Medal of Honor, Madden NFL, Q*bert, Resident Evil: Revelations, Shaun White Snowboarding, and Rayman Origins.
 In addition, it also references the movie, WarGames, with the video game company, Protovision.
 In the episode, Homer, Bart, and Lisa visit a video game convention called the Expensive Electronic Entertainment Expo (E4), which is parody of the Electronic Entertainment Expo (E3) that is presented annually in the United States by the Entertainment Software Association.
 This marked the first time that the family visited a video game convention in The Simpsons.
 Selman and other staff members on the show had previously visited E3 during the release of The Simpsons video games such as The Simpsons Game.
 While appearing on GameTrailers TV with Geoff Keighley on November 11, 2011, Selman commented that "We've been to so many [E3s] and we've been pushed around, and knocked around, and seen so many PR guys [talk] about how hard it was working on their game.
 We've seen how expensive the food is, and how nuts it is, and the bloggers, and the photos, and just the noises [...]
 We had to do it on the show."

 In the episode, Homer and his children want to see the unveiling of a new Funtendo console called Zii Zu, which is a parody of Nintendo's Wii U console.
 As he and the children make their way through the crowded convention to get to the unveiling, the screen turns into a first-person shooter game through the eyes of Homer.
 He uses Frisbees and a fire extinguisher as weapons to get forward.
 According to Selman, the inspiration for this came from the fact that "if you've been to E3, you know it's insane, it's super-crowded, it's super-loud, and walking through it feels like a video game, like a nightmarish first-person video game of bloggers and nerds.
 You just want to get the thing that you want to get to."

+The title of the episode is a parody of The Good Wife.